ChristopherRC/www.ccadb.org/cas/incident-report.md

 - accurately and completely disclose the impact of the incident (e.g., a corpus of mis-issued certificates).
 - describe whether the incident should be considered contained (e.g., because certificate issuance was stopped) or ongoing.

-If the described impact of the incident is later found to be inaccurate, the CA Owner must clearly communicate a correction, identifying when each following change was detected, the circumstances that led to the inaccuracy, and how this will be avoided in the future.
+If the described impact of the incident is later found to be inaccurate, the CA Owner MUST clearly communicate a correction, identifying when each following change was detected, the circumstances that led to the inaccuracy, and how this will be avoided in the future.

 While Full Incident Reports SHOULD be posted as soon as possible, they MUST be posted within 14 days of the incident’s initial disclosure.